Ruby Lee's Biscuits and Gravy

 The recipe below is basically her recipe with a few of my own modifications.
 She used Crisco shortening instead of butter, and she rolled each biscuit out in her hands.
 I think the butter makes for a much richer biscuit, and I have yet to be able to roll two biscuits of the same size in the palms of my hands.
 Oh well, she was magic.

-- 2 Cups of self-rising biscuit flour (White Lilly or Martha White is recommended)
+- 2 cups self-rising biscuit flour (White Lilly or Martha White is recommended)

 - Preheat oven to 425 degrees.